julmaxi/with_a_little_push/README.md

-# Code for the 2023 ACL Short Paper "With a Little Push, NLI Models _can_ Robustly and Efficiently Predict Faithfulness
+# Code for the 2023 ACL Short Paper "With a Little Push, NLI Models _can_ Robustly and Efficiently Predict Faithfulness"

 ## Paper